School Info, Enrollment & Policies

 Withdrawal from the College

-Students who wish to withdraw from the college must complete the Withdrawal from the College Form found here.
+Students who wish to withdraw from the college must complete the Degree College Withdrawal Form.

 No credit is granted if students are suspended, dismissed, or leave the college without formally withdrawing.
 In some instances, financial aid awards may be prorated upon withdrawal from the college.
 Contact the Office of Financial Aid or see below for more information.

-Students wishing to withdraw from a course(s) or the semester due to medical reasons should complete and submit the Degree Medical Withdrawal Form Form found here.
+Students wishing to withdraw from a course(s) or the semester due to medical reasons should complete and submit the Degree Medical Withdrawal Form Form.

 Administrative Withdrawal Due to Non-Participation

 Students pursuing a degree through Berklee Online are required to maintain regular participation in the courses in which they are enrolled.

-Through week 10 of the semester, students who do not participate in any of their courses for two consecutive weeks will be administratively withdrawn from their courses, unless prior arrangements have been made with their instructor, academic advisor, and Student Success department.
+Through week 10 of the semester, students who do not participate in any of their courses for two consecutive weeks will be administratively withdrawn from their courses, unless prior arrangements have been made with their instructor, academic advisor, or Student Success department.
 Participation is defined as posting an assignment within a course.
 No administrative withdrawals will be processed for lack of participation during the last two weeks of the semester; students will be required to finish the semester and will be issued the grade earned.

 Extenuating circumstances that prevent a student from participating, either at the beginning of the semester or during the semester, will be reviewed on a case-by-case basis by the Student Success department.